damilarelana/goUrlShortener/README.md

 ```bash
     $ ./main/main -yaml="pathsData.yaml"
 ```
 This uses the default ymal file (`pathsData.ymal`).
 You can change this file, by providing (your custom yaml file's full path) to the the `-yaml` flag i.e. `-yaml="<pathToYAMLFile>"`.
 Test this scenario by pointing browser to `127.0.0.1:8080/urlshort-final-yaml`.
-The browser should redirect you to `https://github.com/damilarelana/goUrlShortener/tree/master/main`.
+The browser should redirect to `https://github.com/damilarelana/goUrlShortener/tree/master/main`.